-18 U.S.C.
+^{ 18} U.S.C.
 1033 generally prohibits anyone who has been convicted of a felony involving a breach of trust or dishonesty from working in the insurance industry.
-While Citizens has consistently performed criminal background checks on new employees and as of September 1, 2018 required employees to report arrests, there is a monitoring gap.
-Citizens recently completed a solicitation for background check services on all existing employees.
-Implementation of these background checks will begin in 2020.
+While Citizens has consistently performed criminal background checks on new employees and as of September 1, 2018 required employees to report arrests and convictions, there was a monitoring gap.
+As a result Citizens initiated a project to conduct criminal background checks on all current Citizens employees which is well underway and should be completed by the end of 2020.